Environmental impact of recreational diving: Affected environments

 All underwater environments frequented by recreational divers are potentially affected, but the impact is observed to be greater where there are large numbers of dives or the environment has fragile slow-growing organisms or delicate structures.
 The more obvious examples are tropical coral reefs and flooded caves with fragile speleothems.
 Relatively large numbers of studies have been done on tropical coral reefs as the pressure on them has been perceived to be highest.
 Coral reefs are to some extent self-repairing, and also sustain damage from non-anthropogenic causes, so an acceptable level of continuous diver induced degradation is theoretically possible, which would be matched by the natural recovery rate.
 Underwater speleothems, once broken, do not regenerate at all while the cave remains flooded, and remain broken forever, if human timespans are considered.
 Underwater cultural heritage in the form of historically important wrecks and archaeological sites are also susceptible to irreversible damage, but they are usually constantly deteriorating in any case.
 Diver impact mainly accelerates the inevitable.

 Subtropical, temperate, and polar marine reef environments vary considerably in their ability to recover from damage, and have historically been considered less impacted by diving, consequently fewer studies are available on diver damage, reef recovery and sustainable carrying capacity.
+These areas are emerging as diving destinations, as is research on diver impact on their environments.